GLFC-WET/hydroweight/README.md

 the .rds exported from `hydroweight()` to `hydroweight_dir` will now be called “Lake\_inv\_distances.rds”.
 Since our DEM is small, we decide to not clip our region (i.e., `clip_region = NULL`).
-Using `OS_combine = TRUE`, we indicate that distances to the nearest waterbody will be either the lake or stream.
-Furthermore, for HAiFLO or HAiFLS, both the lake and streams will be set to NoData for their calculation as these represent areas of concentrated flow rather than areas of direct terrestrial-aquatic interaction (see Peterson *et al.* 2011).
+Using `OS_combine = TRUE`, we indicate that distances to the nearest water feature will be either the lake or stream.
+Furthermore, for HAiFLO or HAiFLS, both the lake and streams will be set to NoData for their calculation as these represent areas of concentrated flow rather than areas of direct terrestrial-aquatic interaction (see Peterson *et al.*
+2011).
 Our `dem` and `flow_accum` are assigned using character strings with the `.tif` files located in `hydroweight_dir`.
 Weighting schemes and the inverse function are indicated.

 Note that these distance-weighted rasters will eventually be clipped to an `roi` - a region of interest like a site’s catchment - in